tddebart/BossSlothsMods/BossSlothsTweaks/ThunderStore/README.md

 Only one per game

 ##Changelist
-- v1.0.0 Splitted BSM to BSC and BST
+- v0.1.0 Splitted BSM to BSC and BST
     -added options menu for tweaks that also get saved between restarts
-- v1.1.0 CarBarPatch has been moved to a separate mod
+- v0.1.1 CarBarPatch has been moved to a separate mod
+- v0.1.2 Added dependency CardchoiceSpawnUniqueCardPatch

 ## How to install
 Use [ThunderStore Mod manager](https://www.overwolf.com/app/Thunderstore-Thunderstore_Mod_Manager)